ology/techn.ology.net/blog/2013/10/29/primes-gaps-and-gaps-of-gaps/index.markdown

 I realize that I am illustrating an artifact, not some sort of revolution in number theory.
 I am just a curious cat.
 Maybe I'll submit it to the Prime Curios site.
 But maybe it's another one of those "obvious to everyone but me" things. ;-)

 **Update:** My friend Luc saw my curious chart and rendered the graph that I had only imagined.
-His visualization shows white for zero and "more black" as the gap value increases (in the image at left), a colored version, of mostly greens, in "bands" or rows of gaps greater than two.
+His visualization is superior!

 ![](lucs-gaps.png)

-Colored rows of Prime gaps-of-gaps [4.3MB PDF]

 So this answers my main questions, "Does the zero triangle pattern persist?" and "Does the chart become "taken over with the growing complexity?"